J. P. R. Williams: Rugby career

-Williams had many high points in his career, being a key player in a Welsh side that won Grand Slams in 1971, 1976, and 1978, and is particularly remembered for his record against England.
-In 10 tests between Wales and England he scored five tries – exceptional for a fullback – and was never on the losing side.
-He was also outstanding for the Lions, winning the 1971 series against New Zealand with a long-range drop-goal.
+Williams had many high points in his career, being a key player in a Welsh side that won Grand Slams in 1971, 1976 and 1978, and is particularly remembered for his record against England.
+In 10 tests between Wales and England he scored five tries – exceptional for a full-back – and was never on the losing side.
+He was also outstanding for the Lions, scoring an important long-range drop goal in the fourth test of the 1971 series against New Zealand.
 In the 1974 'invincible' series against South Africa he again played a major role.

-He is known for developing the role of the fullback, in particular attacking from a defensive position often following an audacious jump for a high ball.
-He is also remembered for his part in The greatest try ever scored.
+Williams was involved in the build up of the famous 1973 Barbarians try against New Zealand, sometimes called the greatest try ever scored.
 Williams chose not to go on the 1977 British Lions tour to New Zealand, after being advised by his consultant to focus on his medical career.
-In the same year he was appointed MBE (Member of the Order of the British Empire) for services to Rugby.